janpfander/consensus_trust/Experiment_6/preregistration.md

                              data = data %>% filter(options == "3"))
 ```

 How about a context in which informants (i.e. the fictive players) could choose not among 3, but among 10 options?
-In line with our findings from experiment three, we predict that effects of convergence are more positive when there are more choice options:
+Following the results from our model, we predict that effects of convergence are more positive when there are more choice options:

-### H2a: The effect of convergence on accuracy (H1a) is more positive in a context where informants can choose among ten response options compared to when they can choose among only three.
+### H2a: The effect of convergence on accuracy (H1a) is more positive in a context when informants can choose among ten response options compared to when they can choose among only three.

 To test this hypothesis, we consider the full data.